wp-plugins/canada-post-woocommerce-shipping/readme.txt

 <li>Pack into boxes: Items will be packed into pre-defined boxes and sent to the API.
 We recommend this option.
 See box-packing below for more information on this.</li>
 </ul>

-= Buy our latest WooCommerce Shipping Pro from Codecanyon for just $24/- =
+= Buy our WooCommerce Shipping Pro from Codecanyon for just $24/- =
 <a rel="nofollow" href="http://codecanyon.net/item/woocommerce-shipping-pro/10982849?ref=WooForce">Buy From Codecanyon!</a>

-= Buy our latest USPS WooCommerce Shipping Rates and Label plugin from Codecanyon for just $21/- =
+= Buy our USPS WooCommerce Shipping Rates and Label plugin from Codecanyon for just $21/- =
 <a rel="nofollow" href="http://codecanyon.net/item/usps-woocommerce-shipping-and-label/10755330?ref=WooForce">Buy From Codecanyon!</a>

+= Buy our UPS WooCommerce Shipping with Print Label plugin from Codecanyon for just $21/- =
+<a rel="nofollow" href="http://codecanyon.net/item/ups-woocommerce-shipping-with-print-label/11035787?ref=WooForce">Buy From Codecanyon!</a>

+= Buy our latest FedEx WooCommerce Shipping with Print Label  plugin from Codecanyon for just $21/- =
+<a rel="nofollow" href="http://codecanyon.net/item/fedex-woocommerce-shipping-with-print-label/11263057?ref=WooForce">Buy From Codecanyon!</a>
 </blockquote>

 = Introduction =